 How can I get rid of armadillos?
 They are ruining my gardens.
 I planted a beautiful area around our above ground pool and they eat everything while we sleep.

-By Amazingdoc from FL
+By Lauren from FL

 My only answer is to get a very large dog that will chase them away!
 My yard was being totally destroyed by them and I couldn't stop them even by shooting at them!
-When I got a large dog (actually two large dogs), then I stopped seeing any armadillos!
-Good luck!

 The dog idea works great.
 I have a new dog, a new stray actually, that not only got rid of the armadillos but also the moles, squirrels and rabbits and doing a supper job on the mice as well.
 The cod liver oil mixed with unscented plain kitty litter with a good dose of red pepper was a short term fix.

 You may want to make sure it is armadillos because possums, deer and rabbits will eat most any plants but armadillos will only dig looking for grubs and worms leaving a path of destruction with lots of holes, and your plants uprooted and scattered everywhere.
-If it is possums, deer or rabbits sprinkling black or red pepper on and around your plants will make them leave faster than you can say achoo!
-Remember to reapply after it rains.

 We just discovered we have an armadillo in the back yard!
 It is digging up everything--the good thing is, our pup won't get blamed for digging up the watermelons, tomatoes, etc. Poor baby has been getting blamed for a lot of armadillo damage!
 Is there anything we can do to keep the armadillo out of the backyard, which is fenced in with a privacy fence?